alLi1n/pandora-box/README.md

 ## Requirements

-This script is designed to run on the Kali Linux distribution.
+This script is designed to run on the **Kali Linux** distribution.

 ## Usage

+To run the pandora-box script, you first need to give it the execution right:

 		$ chmod +x pandora-box
+### Examples:
+To launch the pandora-box script:

 		$ ./pandora-box.sh